vjacynycz/VikTeX/README.md

 The file ```VikTeX.tex``` contains the main compilation script.

-If you want to add a chapter or an appendix, you should create a ```.tex``` file in the corresponding directory and add a line in the main compilation sctript.
+If you want to add a chapter or an appendix, you should create a ```.tex``` file in the corresponding directory and add a line in the main compilation script.

 For example, if you want to add a new chapter before part 2 named "Technology", create a file ```1_3_technology.tex``` in the ```chapters``` directory.
 Then add the following line: